Gradients

 Custom

-You can also add your own custom gradients to the Website Builder.
+Add a custom gradient to the Website Builder.
 This way, the user can easily use them without manually recreating them.

 <record id="colorpicker" model="ir.ui.view">